lsbardel/lucasbardella.com/content/blog/metablock-website.md

 The source code for the website is available on [github](https://github.com/lsbardel/lucasbardella.com).

-[Metablock](https://metablock.io/) is a serverless cloud platform under active development and it should be ready to be tested tested by invited users in a couple of months or so.
+[Metablock](https://metablock.io/) is a serverless cloud platform under active development and it should be ready to be tested by invited users in a couple of months or so.